 That should not be necessary, H.D.
 Palmer, a spokesman for the California Department of Finance, wrote in an email Tuesday.
 It has been the “intent of the Administration” that the Legislature will address the issue in August, he wrote.

 Until the coronavirus pandemic suddenly forced schools to close in March, the state had been funding schools based on students’ average daily attendance.
-Recognizing that many schools wouldn’t able to keep in regular touch with students in the rough transition to remote learning, Newsom by executive order guaranteed that charter schools and school districts would be reimbursed for the remaining months of school based on their pre-pandemic attendance rates.
+Recognizing that many schools wouldn’t be able to keep in regular touch with students in the rough transition to remote learning, Newsom by executive order guaranteed that charter schools and school districts would be reimbursed for the remaining months of school based on their pre-pandemic attendance rates.

 Looking ahead to fall with predictions that surges in the pandemic could cause disruptive switches between distance learning and in-person instruction, the Legislature and Newsom agreed to protect schools from gyrations in attendance.
 In the new state budget, they extended the 2019-20 attendance rates another year, to 2020-21.